-DRAM 1330 - Stagecraft I. Three hours credit.
-Study and application of the methods and components of theatrical production which may include one or more of the following: theater facilities, scenery construction and painting, properties, lighting, costume, makeup, sound, and theatrical management.
-Two lecture hours and three lab hours each week.
+DRAM 2331 - STAGECRAFT II.
+Three hours credit.
+Continued study and application of the methods and components of theatrical production which may include one or more of the following: theater facilities, scenery construction and painting, properties, lighting, costume, makeup, sound, and theatrical management.
+Two lecture and three lab hours each week.
 Lab fee.